vrajpatel1411/CardioVascular-Detection-System/README.md

-Ensure all files are correctly placed in their respective directories for the application to function properly.

 ### Conclusion
 The project successfully demonstrates the use of machine learning algorithms for early detection of cardiovascular disease.
 The XGBoost model provided the highest accuracy (73.6%), indicating its potential for real-world applications in healthcare.## GLIMPSES OF OUR PROJECT